annaandmandy/anna_website/README.md

 Deployed on DigiTalOcean using Docker.
 React and JavaScript for Frontend.

+Upgraded to 2GB for testing, consider removing kafka for memory optimization.

 ## Acknowledgments

 The Live2D model in this project was created by the author using **Live2D Cubism Editor** and implemented with the **Live2D Cubism SDK**.